TheReal1604/rpi-monitoring-node/README.md

 # rpi-monitoring-node

-A repo to setup your raspberry pi to automate the installation of telegraf, influxdb and grafana with a predefined dashboard.
+A repo to automate the installation of telegraf, influxdb and grafana on your raspberry pi with a predefined dashboard.

 Its based on: